surveyjs/survey-creator/packages/survey-creator-core/src/tester/README.md

 * The host's `options` are **defaults**.
 What a person changes afterwards goes into the widget state and is never written back, so a host that later ships different defaults is not overruled by a state object that had repeated the old ones.
+* **The variable presets live in the suite, never in the host.** The tester's `variablePresets` container — the definition survey of the host variables and the named presets of values for it — is a root key of the Tests JSON, and the widget reads it from nowhere else: the runner, the recorder's replay and the editor-time validation all see the document's own container, so a suite exported from the widget runs unchanged in CI with `runSurveyTests(surveyJson, suite)`.
+A host that keeps a container of its own (a Creator with `creator.variablePresets`) copies it into the suite text as a document edit; nothing in `ITesterHost` hands it over at run time.
+A test references a preset by name from the Test options panel (`variablePreset`, next to `variables`), and the session keeps the two exclusive in one document write, because the tester refuses a test that carries both.

 ## The three screens, and the machine between them